 - Trekking and Climbing Experience in a single excursion.

-- Explore the Tsukung Valley and the Sherpa culture at the same time.
+- Explore the Tsukung Valley and the Sherpas culture at the same time.

 - From the summit, witnessing four 8000 meters peaks including Mount Everest.